 - Gather the materials above for each group of 3-4 students

-Landing on the moon is tricky.
-Since a spacecraft can go as fast as 18,000 miles per hour (29,000 km per hour) on its way to the moon, it needs to slow down.
-Then it needs to land gently.
-And if there are astronauts on board, the lander needs to keep them safe.
+Landing on the Moon is tricky.
+Since a spacecraft can go as fast as 18,000 miles per hour (29,000 km per hour) on its way to the Moon, it needs to slow down in order to land gently.
+And if there are astronauts onboard, the lander also needs to keep them safe.

-- Introduce the challenge (5 minutes)
+Introduce the challenge

-NASA is looking for safe landing sites on the moon.
+Tell students why it's important to have a spacecraft that can land gently when getting astronauts to and from the Moon or Mars: NASA is looking for safe landing sites on the moon.
 Once they find one, they need to design and build a spacecraft that can land there without injuring astronauts or damaging the spacecraft.
 Today you’ll make a lander—a spacecraft that can land safely when you drop it on the floor.
 As you test, you’ll find ways to make it work better.
 Improving a design based on testing is called the engineering design process.

-- What kind of shock absorber can you make from these materials to help soften a landing?Mini-marshmallows can serve as soft footpads.
+What kind of shock absorber can you make from these materials to help soften a landing?Mini-marshmallows can serve as soft footpads.
 Cards can be folded into springs.
 Straws can provide a flexible structure.
 Rubber bands can flex and hold things together.

-- How will you make sure the lander doesn’t tip over as it falls through the air?Making the parts below the platform weigh more than the parts on the top helps the lander fall straight down.
+How will you make sure the lander doesn’t tip over as it falls through the air?Making the parts below the platform weigh more than the parts on the top helps the lander fall straight down.
 Also, it helps to evenly distribute the weight on top of the platform.

-- Build, test, evaluate and redesign (35 minutes)
+Build, test, evaluate and redesign

 - Instruct students to follow the directions in the "Build" section of the challenge sheet.

-- Design a shock-absorbing system - Think springs and cushions.
+- Design a shock-absorbing system – think springs and cushions.

-- Put your spacecraft together - Attach the shock absorbers to the cardboard platform.
+- Put your spacecraft together.
+Attach the shock absorbers to the cardboard platform.

-- Add a cabin for the astronauts - Tape the cup to the platform.
+- Add a cabin for the astronauts.
+Tape the cup to the platform.
 Put two astronauts (the large marshmallows) in it.
-Note: The cup has to stay open -- no lids!
+Note: The cup has to stay open – no lids!

-- Test, evaluate and redesign - Drop your lander from a height of one foot (30 cm).
+- Test, evaluate and redesign.
+Drop your lander from a height of one foot (30 cm).
 If the "astronauts" bounce out, figure out ways to improve your design.
 Study any problems and redesign.

 - Tips over when it drops: Move the cup slightly away from the side that’s tipping.
 Or, reposition the parts of the shock-absorbing system to better balance the weight.